 M/W, 9:10-11:05 a.m., Balbinder Bhogal

-This course will explore a range of themes tied to spirituality that humans face in an ever-expanding, digitally-simulated world.
-It asks three basic questions: what came before TikTok spirituality, what is TikTok spirituality, and what comes after?
-Along the way we will explore: how revelation and story differ from logic and algorithm; how human intelligence differs from Artificial Intelligence; whether we are souls or data-sets; and how to think outside the binary of technology being a tool or a curse, providing utopic or dystopic futures.
+This course will explore a range of themes tied to spirituality and technology that humans face in an ever-expanding, digitally simulated world of the Internet and social media platforms.
+It asks how revelation and story differ from logic and algorithm?
+How human intelligence differs from Artificial Intelligence?
+Whether we are souls or data-sets?
+And how to think beyond the binary of technology being a tool or a curse, providing utopic or dystopic futures?
 Bring your favorite social media sites and apps and let’s discuss some of the issues.

 Please note: This course satisfies a University graduation requirement in either the Cross-Cultural or Social Sciences category.